Convert a Mender Debian image

 tutorial

 The mender-convert utility can be used to convert existing disk images for use with Mender.
-It will generate a new disk image with two rootfs partitions, install a bootloader that supports booting either of the root partitions and install the Mender client and its configuration.
+It will generate a new disk image with two rootfs partitions, install a bootloader that supports booting either of the root partitions and install the Mender Client and its configuration.

 The output of mender-convert is: